 So I went to work.
 In the end I dressed the warm pan roasted carrots with a good spoonful of creamy homemade lemon and cilantro butter.

-I was over the moon with the result, and so was the hubs!
+I was over the moon with the result, and so was my husband!

 Enjoy!